Aerodynamics

 CFD Simulations and Post-Processing

 Once the mesh is generated, CFD simulations are run under different boundary conditions, which take into account multiple flight parameters such as velocity, pressure, or altitude.
-Furthermore, we consider different flight conditions, like steady-state or transient, compressible or incompressible, and supersonic or subsonic simulations.
-After all this data-gathering we check the convergence plots and proceed with a post-processing of the results to extrapolate force coefficients, pressure values and flow visualizations.
+Furthermore, we consider different flight conditions, like steady-state or transient, compressible or incompressible, and supersonic or subsonic regimes.
+After all this data-gathering we check the convergence plots and proceed with a post-processing of the results to extract force coefficients, pressure values and flow visualizations.

 Wind-Tunnel Tests